FraserTooth/coding_notes/posts/bad_code.md

 ## Writing for 5 year olds

+Humans, and especially developers, are fundamentally lazy beings.
+We are easily distracted by our Slack notifications, coffee and FOMO; trending towards procrastination at all times.
+We are labrador puppies, we are 5-year-olds.
+We don't like boring things and we **really** don't like things that are harder to understand than they should be. (like the AWS IAM, _badoomtish_ 🥁)

 Imagine your colleague assigns you as a reviewer on their Pull Request.
 You haven't spoken about the work and all the Pull Request says in the description is:

 ```markdown